kafisatz/DecisionTrees.jl/README.md

 ## Installation

 This package only works with Julia 0.7 or higher.
+You should ideally use Julia 1.0 or higher.
 To install DecisionTrees.jl, run
 `using Pkg; pkg"add https://github.com/kafisatz/DecisionTrees.jl"`
 at the REPL.
 Alternatively you can enter package mode by typing `]`.
 In package mode you can simply run `add https://github.com/kafisatz/DecisionTrees.jl`.